quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 --- abstract

-This document specifies a QUIC extension for an endpoint to request its peer to change its behavior in sending or delaying of acknowledgments.
+This document specifies an extension to QUIC that permits an endpoint to request that its peer changes its behavior when sending or delaying acknowledgments.

 --- note_Note_to_Readers